 Resources for Student Veterans

 The Veterans and Family Student Association was founded by UO student veterans to provide fellowship, support, peer tutoring, counseling and other services to student veterans.
-Contact the VFSA at (541) 346-4305 or via e-mail.
-The Association's office is located in the Erb Memorial Union (EMU), Suite 2.
+Contact the VFSA at 541-346-4305 or via email.
+The association's office is located within the Student Veterans Center.

-The Oregon Partnership Military Helpline is available 24 hours per day at (888) 457-48438, providing confidential crisis counseling and service referrals.
+The Lines for Life Military Helpline is available 24 hours per day at 888-457-4838, providing confidential crisis counseling and service referrals.

 The University of Oregon follows Oregon Administrative Rules (OARS) in determining the residency status of student veterans.

 The UO Office of Veterans Affairs within the Office of the Registrar helps eligible student veterans, reservists, and dependents obtain educational benefits in compliance with the procedures and regulations of the United States Department of Veterans Affairs.
-Mary Earp, Veterans Coordinator, can be reached at (541) 346-3119 or via e-mail.
+Jenifer Fendelander can be reached at 541-346-3119 or via email.
 The Office of Veterans Affairs is located on the second floor of Oregon Hall.

-The University Counseling & Testing Center offers comprehensive mental health and testing services to UO students, including assistance for veterans adjusting to the UO.
-The Center's online self-help guide covers issues faced when transitioning to civilian life and campus.
+The University Counseling Center offers comprehensive mental health services to UO students, including assistance for veterans adjusting to the UO.
+The center can provide support and help veterans face issues such as transitioning to civilian life and campus.

 The UO's United States Army Reserve Officers' Training Corps (ROTC) curriculum dates back to 1916, a tradition that has produced the highest number of General Officers of all nonmilitary ROTC schools nationwide.